When it comes to investing, you might have heard that time in the market is better than timing the market.

 Patience is a virtue

-If you missed the ten days when the FTSE All Share enjoyed its strongest performance your returns over the same period would be nearly 50 per cent lower.
+The bottom (light blue) line tells a different story.
+It shows your returns on that £1,000 investment if you missed the ten days when the FTSE All Share enjoyed its strongest performance.
 This is entirely possible if you had tried to time the market, which is notoriously difficult to predict over any time frame, even for seasoned investment professionals.
+As you can see, your returns over the same period would be nearly 50% lower.